A - Z of Frequently Asked Questions

 ² From 1st class up all children need a pair of black plimsoll-type slippers for indoor use.
 Expect to replace them during the year as needed.

 ³ Older children may still use their previous uniform - there is no need to update until your child outgrows it.

 V is for Visitors:

-Visitors are required to contact the secretary, principal or any staff member on entry.
+Visitors are required, on entry, to contact the secretary, principal or a staff member.
 When the front door is locked, please press the intercom to the left of the main door.

 W is for website: